cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 - id: workflow-cps-checkpoint
 # non-cap plugins
 ```
 6. Return to the `bundle` folder of your `ops-controller` repository and click on the `items.yaml` file.
 The name of this file must match the file name listed under `items` in the `bundle.yaml` file.
 Its contents will match the following.
-Also note the `removeStrategy` configuration at the top, this specifies the strategy to handle existing configuration when a new configuration is applied, and is required for all `items` files (`NONE` is currently the only strategy available for `items`):
+Also note the `removeStrategy` configuration at the top, this specifies the strategy to handle existing configuration when a new configuration is applied, and is required for all `items` files (`NONE` is currently the only strategy available for `items`, while `sync` and `update` are the two `removeStrategy` values available for `rbac`):

 ```yaml
 removeStrategy: